Best Environmental Startups to Watch in 2023

 2. Aurora Solar

 As the demand for alternative energy sources increases, solar energy companies are more popular than ever.
 Aurora Solar provides solar energy companies with software to design and sell solar paneling systems for customers remotely.
-Not only has Aurora Solar generated $50 million in their Series B funding round, but with the US government planning to invest nearly $2 trillion into the industry, the sky's the limit for sustainable startups like this.
+With the US government planning to invest nearly $2 trillion into the industry, the sky's the limit for sustainable startups like this.

 What if you could plant a tree across the world, from your phone in just one minute?
 With Treeapp, you can.
 This ultra-sustainable startup was created by three London Business School graduates — Godefroy Harito, Jules Buker, and Leo Ng — in 2019.
 The app officially launched on April 22, 2020, coinciding with Earth Day.
 Within its first year, it planted 230,000 trees across the globe.
 Customers simply select a reforestation project to support, plant a tree, track the global impact for free due to Treeapp’s partnerships with businesses and organizations around the world that are equally passionate about sustainability.